isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 ---
 # Introduction

 The CDIO Initiative and Singapore Polytechnic welcome you to the 2024 International Working Meeting (IWM).
+The focus of the International Working Meeting is the development of the CDIO organization.

 The 2024 IWM takes place from:
 **September 25 to 26, 2024**